godobject/file_permissions/README.md

 # => #<GodObject::PosixMode::ComplexMode: "rwsr-sr-x">
 ~~~~~

-The ComplexMode can be again written to a file system object be issuing the
+The ComplexMode can be again written to a file system object by issuing the
 following:

 ~~~~~ ruby